 \subsection{Model and Serving}

-We use \model{}: 116.8B total parameters, 5.1B active via Mixture-of-Experts (MoE).
-The model is served locally via vLLM \citep{kwon2023vllm} with FP8 quantization for both weights and KV cache.
-Model weights consume ${\sim}75$\,GB of GPU memory; the remaining ${\sim}5$\,GB supports KV cache for up to $N{=}8$ concurrent sequences at 65536-token context.
+The model is \model{} \citep{gptoss2025modelcard}: 116.8B total parameters, 5.1B active via Mixture-of-Experts (MoE), served locally via vLLM \citep{kwon2023vllm} with FP8 quantization for both weights and KV cache.
+Weights consume ${\sim}75$\,GB; the remaining ${\sim}5$\,GB supports KV cache for $N{=}8$ concurrent sequences at 65536-token context.